S-K-Siva/crown-clothing/README.md

 This repo is not a complete full project, hence it's a project where it just uses only react hooks, it doesn't contain state optimization such as "reducers" or "redux".

-The completion of this project will be in new repository! link : #soon
+The completion of this project will be in new repository by including mern backend with advanced frontend designs and other features are in process, it's just a frontend application made with ReactJS, Redux, Firebase , etc.. link : #soon

 ## Available Scripts